yujiex/EnergyPlus/design/FY2020/NFP-CTFCaching.md

 ### Next steps

-Begin developing tests as indicated above to determine whether caching can be effective, and under what situations it make sense.
+Begin developing tests as indicated above to determine whether caching can be effective, and under what situations it makes sense.

 ## Remaining questions